hydren/SDL_widgets/README.md

 # SDL_widgets

-A fork from SDL_widgets by W.Boeke, for reference.
+A fork of SDL_widgets by W.Boeke, for reference purposes.